How the 'Frankfurt Kitchen' Triggered a Domestic Revolution | LatestLY

 Born into a middle-class, intellectual Viennese family in 1897, Schütte-Lihotzky's childhood was characterized by art and culture, as well as politics.

 Her mother was involved with the Viennese art scene and pacifist and feminist circles.
-As a child, Margarethe knew she was relatively privileged, which shaped her understanding of design and architecture and her decision to work on social housing projects.
+As a child, the young girl knew she was relatively privileged, which shaped her understanding of design and architecture and her decision to work on social housing projects.

-After the First World War, housing was urgently needed in a devastated Europe.
+After World War I, housing was urgently needed in a devastated Europe.
 New housing estates with social housing were built quickly and cheaply for the growing working class — and for those who had lost their homes in the war.

 Building director Ernst May launched the "New Frankfurt” housing program in Frankfurt am Main.
 His goal was to eliminate the housing shortage in 10 years.